Softball Hitting Drills

 Begin by measuring average ball exit speed off a tee (click the link for how to measure ball exit velocity off a tee and thrown ball); this is the hitter’s baseline to beat.

 Now use a pitching machine, live BP, or live pitching.
 Use the same balls as for the baseline measurement.
 Ask the hitter to hit five line drives with a higher ball exit speed than their average measured off the tee.
 Swinging with maximum effort is often a new habit.
-New habits feel strange at first, so be patient with swings and misses.
+So be patient with swings and misses.
 Repeat this step over numerous practices to allow training to accumulate.

-Timing Tip – When the hitter swings harder and faster, timing often needs to be adjusted so that the hitter starts their swing later, further in ball travel.
-Otherwise, the hitter naturally feels the need to swing slower to avoid being early.
+Timing Tip – When the hitter swings harder and faster, timing needs to be adjusted so that the hitter starts their swing later, further in ball travel.
+Otherwise, they naturally feel the need to swing slower to avoid being early.
 Place a cone at the ball travel point where the hitter should start their stride.
 If the hitter is still hitting the ball with less than their average baseline exit velocity, try moving the cone closer to the batter so they feel that they must turn quickly to catch up to the ball.

 Step 2 (Aggressive AND Selective)

-Purpose – This batting cage game is excellent for focusing the hitter on:
+Purpose – A batting cage game is excellent for focusing the hitter on: